stephenatitwa61-star/Stephen/README.md

 # Hi, I'm [Stephen]

 ## About Me
-- I'm currently learning [I'm study artificial intelligence in WWecan Academy].
+- I'm currently learning [I'm study artificial intelligence in Wecan Academy].
 - I'm interested in [My intrest are in "AI, web development, and Computer Science"].
 - I'm looking to collaborate on [, "beginner-friendly open source projects"].